Harry Allen (trans man): Suicides of his love interests

-Allen was a known to be a notorious ladies' man who pursued multiple women at a time, including married women.
+Allen was known to be a notorious ladies' man who pursued multiple women at a time, including married women.
 Of the many women he sought, or who sought him, four are reported to have died by suicide.
 The first was Dolly Quappe, who had been dating Allen for three weeks at the time of her death on December 25, 1901.
-The Seattle Star reported that Quappe had not known that Allen was transgender until he was arrested on suspicion of theft an overcoat at a dance in Ballard.
-After Quappe's suicide newspapers reported that Allen's jailers said he joked with them about having fooled Quappe about his sex.
+The Seattle Star reported that Quappe had not known that Allen was transgender until he was arrested on suspicion of theft, having stolen an overcoat at a dance in Ballard.
+After Quappe's suicide, newspapers reported that Allen's jailers said he joked with them about having fooled Quappe about his sex.
 When he was released, on Christmas Day Quappe confronted him about his dating another young woman, Mabel Lacke.
 The two fought and Quappe snatched away Allen's watch-chain which contained a locket with a photograph of Lacke.
 Quappe was so angry as to threaten Allen's life and to threaten to kill herself.
 Later that day, she was found to have ingested carbolic acid she purchased from a pharmacy and passed away that evening.
 The Seattle Star reported the cause of her distress as the jealousy that she felt upon learning of Allen's duplicitousness, but other newspapers in the region implied or stated that it was also due to Allen's assigned sex at birth.
 According to The Victoria Daily Times, part of Quappe's infatuation with Allen was that he bore a resemblance to a man to whom she had previously been engaged, who had left her to marry another woman.
 After her death, Allen insisted that Quappe was aware of his transition, but police did not take him at his word because in all their letters she called him Harry Livingston.

-The second woman to reportedly die by suicide due to a heart broken by Allen was Hazel Walters.
-A report by a Walla Walla paper The Evening Statesman erroneously attributed the story of Quappe's death to Walters' name, but provides the occasion of her death as March 1902.
-According to a profile published by The Seattle Star in 1915, Walters' manner of death was to throw herself from a 'cliff' at Madrona Park (Seattle) because she discovered he "was a woman".
+The second woman to reportedly die by suicide, due to heartbreak by Allen, was Hazel Walters.
+A report by a Walla Walla paper, The Evening Statesman, erroneously attributed the story of Quappe's death to Walters's name, but provides the occasion of her death as March 1902.
+According to a profile published by The Seattle Star in 1915, Walters's manner of death was to throw herself from a 'cliff' at Madrona Park because she discovered he "was a woman".
 Walters left behind a note saying "I love you, Harry, though you are a living lie."